lvklabs/chatbot/da_release/README.txt

+This folder is only intended to build and release a Chatbot for the "Dale Aceptar" contest

-To release a new chatbot version just invoke:
+To release a new version just invoke:

 ./release.sh